rostislav-nikitin/stream-chat-net-cli/README.md

 }
 ```
 #### Scenario 2.
 Create an appsettings.Development.json
 Use this scenarion if you will commit your changes.
-The `appsettings.Development.json` inside a .gitignore and will be not commited into the repo.
+The `appsettings.Development.json` inside a .gitignore.
+And it will not be commited into the repo.
-* Add appsettings.Development.json as below with your API_KEY / API_SECRET
+* Create an appsettings.Development.json as below with your API_KEY / API_SECRET
 ```JSON
 {
 	"ConnectionStrings":